Signed in as:

 filler@godaddy.com

-We are excited to announce we have a new scholarship opportunity this year!
 This $1,000 scholarship is for individuals who are already out of high school and are either attending a college/trade school or looking to further their education and/or begin a new career.
 Now accepting applications.

 Part of planning for life after high school is evaluating all the options available to you.
 One of those options is to pursue a skilled trade.
 Working in a trade career can offer lucrative pay, job stability, and overall good quality of life.